react-navigation/react-navigation.github.io/versioned_docs/version-5.x/deep-linking.md

 To configure the external linking in Android, you can create a new intent in the manifest.

-In `SimpleApp/android/app/src/main/AndroidManifest.xml`, do these following adjustments:
+The easiest way to do this is with the `uri-scheme` package: `npx uri-scheme add mychat --android`.

+If you want to add it manually, open up `SimpleApp/android/app/src/main/AndroidManifest.xml`, and make the following adjustments:

-1. Set `launchMode` of `MainActivity` to `singleTask` in order to receive intent on existing `MainActivity`.
+1. Set `launchMode` of `MainActivity` to `singleTask` in order to receive intent on existing `MainActivity` (this is the default on all new projects, so you may not need to actually change anything!).
 It is useful if you want to perform navigation using deep link you have been registered - [details](http://developer.android.com/training/app-indexing/deep-linking.html#adding-filters)
 2. Add the new `intent-filter` inside the `MainActivity` entry with a `VIEW` type action:

 ```xml